WhatsApp FAQs

 📋 6.
 Packing Order Checklist

-✅ Practice once at home to get used to your packing flow.
+✅ Practice packing once at home to build familiarity.

 🚫 7.
 Avoid These Common Mistakes